 Interaction at Home

 Perhaps one of the best socialization happens at home.
 The dynamics in our home is superb.
 Just because all of us stays at home all the time.
-There is no need to break out in the morning.
+There is no need to break out in the morning, go on our separate ways, and come back again together at night.
 We eat breakfast and dinner all together without the need to be in hurry.
-We indulge in simple conversations that would lead to several ideas or simple push for character development.
+We indulge in simple conversations – called brainstorming – that would lead to big dreams, several ideas or simple push for character development.

 We talk about love in deepest way possible.
 We brainstorm about a story that one of them is wanting to write.
 We talk about life.
-We talk about my childhood and husband’s childhood.
-At the end of each conversations, we thank God for the blessing of a family.
+We talk about my childhood and my husband’s childhood.
+Even simple conversation such as like those becomes a learning activity.
+I learned about them and what their views are, and they also learn from our experiences.

 Nightly Routines, Weekends and Vacation